 Tom Wathen leads Pew’s land conservation projects, which span the Americas from the Arctic Ocean to the tip of South America.
 He manages a broad portfolio that also includes efforts to reform U.S. flood disaster policy, restore America’s national parks, and protect Australia’s outback and oceans.
 Wathen previously served as a Pew program officer working on forest protection, marine conservation, and trade policy.

-Before NET, Wathen served as acting president of Oceana and was a program officer at Pew from 1992 to 1997, working on forest protection, marine conservation and trade policy.
-Previously, Wathen held positions with several nongovernmental organizations and was a consultant to the Rockefeller Family Fund and the Environmental Grantmakers Association.
-He was also executive director of three statewide public interest research groups in New York, Colorado and Indiana in the 1970s and 1980s.
+Before joining Pew, he was executive vice president of the National Environmental Trust and served as acting president of Oceana.
+Wathen has held positions with nongovernmental organizations and was a consultant to the Rockefeller Family Fund and the Environmental Grantmakers Association.
+He was also executive director of public interest research groups in New York, Colorado, and Indiana.

 Wathen holds a bachelor’s degree in public affairs and a certificate in environmental policy from Indiana University and a Juris Doctor from Harvard University.